aws-samples/aws-lex-web-ui/lex-web-ui/README.md

 are now available.
 At that time, the Lex Web UI will switch to using auth based role by using new temporary credentials.

+Note: When modifying the Web UI code for your own use cases, refrain from adding data in sessionStorage that is intended for server-side logic or to make security decisions/guarantees.

 #### Force Login
 Optionally, if set to True, the menu with a login action will not be displayed in the Lex Web Ui, and the Cognito login will be executed automatically.